csc301-2023-fall/project-34-qeynet-inc-t/deliverables/D1/planning.md

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**
+ * QEYNET staff as well as customers for critical satellite data monitoring.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?